waylonflinn/re/README.md

 The second function passed to `re.try` can take as many arguments as you like but should always start with an error parameter.
 This will be falsy, if no error happens.

-The `re.do` function is like `re.try` expect it doesn't wrap your operation in a `try...catch`.
+The `re.do` function is like `re.try` except it doesn't wrap your operation in a `try...catch`.

 ## Options